-Exam Results 2020
+Exam Results 2021

 The following data sets are those which we are required to publish and are obviously intended for mainstream schools; as such they do not fully reflect the progress our pupils make, therefore we have included further information on progress and attainment below.
 The attainment and progress of our Young People does vary from year to year depending on the Individual Special Educational Needs with which they present.
 Please consider our cohorts are very small when reading this data.
 Finally, please use the further information below to see the full achievements of our students.
-For the Year 2020 the government has announced that it will not publish any school or college level performance data based on tests, assessments or exams for 2020.
+Please note for the Year 2020 the government has announced that it will not publish any school or college level performance data based on tests, assessments or exams for 2020.